vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 In the tags of a component, an `@example` doclet can be specified.
 It is usually used to tell styleguidist where to find more documentation.

-It can also be used with the special value `[none]`.
+It can also be used with the value `[none]`.
 It will then hide the example file that would normally be associated with the component.

 If you hide with `@examples [none]` all non-main components, the only remaining readme displayed will the main one.
 We get our `readme` file back.